Class-incremental learning: survey and performance evaluation on image classification: Supplemental results

 \subsection{More on CIFAR-100}

 Experiments on CIFAR-100 are evaluated on 10 fixed random seeds that are the same for all approaches, to make the comparison fair.
-In Table~\ref{tab:more-cifar}, we show mean and standard deviation for average accuracy after learning the last task on the CIFAR-100 scenarios from Sec.~6.
+In Table~\ref{tab:more-cifar}, we show mean and standard deviation for average accuracy after learning the last task on the CIFAR-100 scenarios from Sec.~\ref{sec:exemplar-exps},~\ref{sec:scenarios-exps} and~\ref{sec:online}.
 For most approaches and scenarios, the standard deviation seems to be below 2.5.
 However, some regularization-based methods (MAS-E, PathInt-E, RWalk) and iCaRL, seem to have much more variation when used in the initial larger task scenario.
 In the case of regularization-based methods, some runs struggle to learn new tasks properly after the initial ones, obtaining quite low performance and therefore resulting in high variability in the results.
 In the case of iCaRL, the variability seems to be related on how well the output features do on the initial task, since performance stays quite stable on the remaining ones.
 It is also notable that among the bias-correction methods, IL2M is the more stable one.
+We also provide results for the online class-IL approaches (GDumb, ER and MIR) applied to our offline scenarios.
+We allow those online methods to revisit the data of a task for several epochs to be competitive in our proposed scenarios.
+As shown in the original paper~\cite{prabhu2020gdumb}, GDumb performs worse than most class-IL approaches for offline class-IL.
+ER and MIR show results similar to those of FT-E on their offline version.

 \tabmorecifar{Mean and standard deviation of average accuracy over 10 runs for different CIFAR-100 scenarios.}

 Next to the fixed memory scenario evaluated in the main paper, we here also provide results for the growing memory scenario (20 examplars per class) with herding as the sampling strategy.
 In Figure~\ref{fig:cifar100_grow_plot_cifar100_grow_lft_plot}, GD, BiC, EEIL and IL2M achieve the best results after learning 10 tasks with a growing memory, just as it was for a fixed memory.
 In general, most methods seem to suffer less catastrophic forgetting when using a fixed memory that allows storing more exemplars during early tasks.
 That is the case for BiC, GD and LUCIR, which have much better performance with a fixed memory.
 For some approaches, the difference is quite considerable after learning 5 tasks and slightly better after the full 10-task sequence.